komcharn018/Thai-news-headlines-analysis-for-Google-extension_Machine-Learning/README.md

 ## Model training
 The model training can be done by the following steps:
-1. Open the Integrated Development Environment(IDE) that you prefer to use, Visual Studio Code is recommended.
+1. Open the Integrated Development Environment(IDE) that you prefer to use, Visual Studio Code or Google Colab is recommended.
 2. Choose the model that you want to train, in this repository, the available models include:
 * k Nearest Neighbor(k-NN)
 * Support Vector Machine(SVM)